 Your surgery may be cancelled if you have an active infection, open wound, weeping rash, sore on the surgical limb, a cold, or the flu.
-Having any dental procedures within 3 months prior to your surgery (including cleanings) may also cancel your surgery.
-If you are unwell in any way before your surgery, please call RebalanceMD.
+Having any other medical procedures or surgeries or major dental procedures within 3 months prior to your surgery may also cancel your surgery.
+If you are unwell in any way before your surgery, please contact your Navigator.